jslater89/graviton/README.md

-# graviton
+# Graviton
-Graviton is a golang web application for tracking fermentation progress.
+Graviton is a golang web application for receiving, saving, and displaying time-series gravity readings from wireless hydrometers.